oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

    ![Target device](images/obaas-flutter-target-device-footer.png)

    Select the device you want to run the application on.
 If you can use a mobile device emulator (or a real device) that will probably give you the best experience.
 If you cannot, then **Chrome** is a good second choice.

    ![Select device or start emulator](images/obaas-flutter-select-device.png)

    Open a new terminal in Visual Studio Code and run the application with this command:

-    ```
+    ```shell
     $ <copy>flutter run</copy>
     ```

    Select the target platform if prompted.
 After a short time the application will start and you will see the login screen: